georglangs/funcconnalign/doc/README.rst

 2. pip 1.3
 3. sphinx 1.2
 4. sphinxcontrib-matlabdomain 0.2.6
+5. sphinxcontrib-bibtex
-5. readthedocs theme for sphinx
+6. readthedocs theme for sphinx
-6. LaTeX (only necessary for pdf generation)
+7. LaTeX (only necessary for pdf generation)

 I believe LaTeX is optional for html generation, but is required for pdf generation.
 For OS X, I recommend MacTeX https://www.tug.org/mactex/.